astriaorg/docs/docs/tutorials/run-local-rollup-and-sequencer.md

 You can skip this section if you have initialized and updated the sequencer config using the commands in the previous section.
 :::

-Open a new terminal window and initialize the cli:

 ```bash
 astria-go dev init